myrmlbst/myrmlbst/README.md

 # :wave: Hi there, I'm Myriam

-I'm a third year computer science student with a passion for developing robust software that facilitates our every day lives.
+$_I'm a third year computer science student with a passion for developing robust software that facilitates our every day lives.
 My expertise lies in full-stack development for both web and mobile apps using TypeScript, React.js, Node.js, React Native, etc.
 I'm also curious about and experienced in the field of artificial intelligence, natural language processing, and computational linguistics.

-I can speak 3 languages fluently (English C1, Arabic C1, French B2), and am currently learning my fourth and fifth.
+$_I'm a language learning hobbyist who speaks 3 languages fluently (English C1, Arabic C1, French B2), and am currently learning my fourth and fifth (German and Russian).

 ## Tech Stack
 ### 💻 Web & Mobile Development: